- Hairy teenagers

 Is there a right age to start considering waxing for your daughter?

 A lot will depend on how far into puberty the teenager is, how thick and dark the hair is, and whether it is affecting them emotionally.
 It also depends on whether your teenager is mature enough to follow the appropriate aftercare advice.
 This is particularly important in areas where the skin is more sensitive and hair is more visible such as underarms and on the face.

 I have mums with daughters enquiring about waxing for their daughters as young as 10 or 11.
 While I do not believe there is a hard and fast rule on the right age to begin removing unwanted hair, I do think that waxing is preferable to other hair removal methods.

 On deciding at what age to start removing unwanted hair, a lot will depend on how far into puberty the teenager is, how thick and dark the hair is, and whether it is affecting them emotionally.

 Even for teenagers, waxing is a safe and effective way of removing unwanted hair with long-lasting results.
 If you would like to try waxing, please schedule your waxing appointment now and I will come to your home and do what I do best.

 At what age did you start waxing?
 How is your waxing regimen?
-Log-in and leave a comment.
-Or even post a question.
+Let me know in my email.